Credit Card Debt Consolidation Methods

 Automatic Payments

-Setting up automatic payments ensures timely minimum payments, avoiding late fees and maintaining a good credit score.
+Setting up automatic payments ensures timely minimum payments, avoids late fees, and maintains a good credit score.
 It simplifies the process by deducting the amount due from your account each month.

 Payment Due Date Alerts

-Utilize payment due date alerts provided by Chase to stay on top of your minimum payments.
+UtiliUtilizeent due date alerts are provided by Chase to help you stay on top of your minimum payments.
 These reminders help you avoid missing deadlines, preventing unnecessary penalties and interest charges.

 Snowball Method